hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Expressions

-An expression may depend on parameters, constants, and in-scope variables.
+An expression may depend on parameters, constants, in-scope variables, and fields.

 ```
 array_expression ::= variable[int_expression]